linode/docs/docs/tools-reference/introduction-to-linux-concepts.md

 ## Finding Your Way Around Files and Folders

 In this section, we'll look at the structure of a Linux server.
 Everything on your Linode is a file or a directory.
 Remember, *directory* is the Linux term for a folder.
 Linux uses a tree of nested directories to keep its files organized.
 The highest-level directory is called the *root* directory.
 It's designated with a single slash.
 Unlike Windows, there are no different disks or drives; the root directory is the highest-level directory for all Linux systems.
-Underneath the root directory are more directories.
+Underneath the root directory are more, sub-directories.

 Most Linux systems have directories called `lib` and `var` (along with several others) underneath the root directory.
 The `lib` directory contains system libraries, while the `var` directory contains all of the files on your system that are likely to change, such as your logs and your mail messages.
 Directories can go inside other directories, as illustrated below: